saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 Time to pull out the FTP trick to exfil multiline files, thanks to [Novikov](https://web.archive.org/web/20141023173000/http://lab.onsec.ru/2014/06/xxe-oob-exploitation-at-java-17.html).
 I found a [script](https://github.com/lc/230-OOB/blob/master/230.py) created by [Corben Leo](https://x.com/hacker_) that emulates an FTP server for OOB attacks.

-After having a some issues setting up the server on my VPS (skill issue), I finally was able to do it.
+After having some issues setting up the server on my VPS (skill issue), I finally was able to do it.
 Then, I repeated all the exploitation steps, which lead me to:

 Nada land, again.